sumehta/question-generation/README.md

 `python question.py -help`

-For developers, I have also included a QuestionGenerator class, that exposes other methods for processing large collections.
+Note: For developers, I have also included a QuestionGenerator class, that exposes other methods for processing large collections.